Skip to main content

 • A surcharge is a fee to cover credit card fees associated with a processing a transaction.

-In the United States, credit card convenience fees are legal.
-But they have to be a flat fee (say, $2 per transaction) rather than a percentage of the transaction amount (such as 2% of the total).
-A merchant can also charge service fees, which are convenience fees just for education or government entities, and they can be either a flat fee or a percentage of the transaction.[1]
+No, a convenience fee has to be a flat fee (say, $2 per transaction) rather than a percentage of the transaction amount (such as 2% of the total).

 Convenience Fee Impact on Margin – $100 Purchase Example